Jeiwan/flash-loans-comparison/README.md

-## Comparison of flash loan service on Ethereum
+## Comparison of flash loan solutions on Ethereum

 ### Results
 Obtained via: